Spring Garden Planning: Getting Ready for the Growing Season

 My Spring Planning Ritual

-Every January, I make a cup of tea, gather my seed catalogs and garden journal, and spend a cozy afternoon dreaming about the year ahead.
+Every January, I make a cup of tea, gather my seed catalogs and old garden notes, and spend a quiet afternoon dreaming about the year ahead.
 I sketch my beds, make my seed list, and place my orders.

-There’s something magical about those paper packets of potential, each one holding the promise of harvests to come.
-Even on the coldest winter day, planning the spring garden reminds me that warmth and growth are just around the corner.
+There is something magical about those paper packets of potential, each one holding the promise of future meals and flower stems on the table.
+Even on the coldest day, planning spring reminds me that warmth and growth are coming.

 Free Garden Planning Worksheet